Indie vs. AAA Games

 However, there are also indie game developers who make games at a low cost, with cool graphics and amazing storylines.
 These developers show us that a lack of money is not a hindrance to making a good game that people will love.
 You just need passion, creativity, and an interesting idea (and just a little bit of money).

-Indie games have been getting more popular over the past few years because many of them have unique game concepts, a variety of dynamic art styles, and they can be more affordable for gamers on a tight budget.
+Indie games have been getting more popular over the past few years because many of them have unique game concepts and a variety of dynamic art styles, and they can be more affordable for gamers on a tight budget.
 If you want to try something new, jump into the indie games market.
 There are tons of options available.
-Let's look at some popular indie offers that are currently available.

 Limbo is a 2D puzzle/adventure game developed by Playdead studio.
 It was released in 2010 on PS3, Xbox, and PC platforms.
 Later, it was released for PS4, Xbox One, Android, and iOS devices.
 In Limbo you will play as a boy looking for his missing sister.
 The game graphics are rendered in various shades of black and white with some additional grainy film effects.
 The soundtrack is minimalistic, simple, and it conveys an eerie feeling while you're playing the game.

 It's one of the best puzzle games available and it includes traps, electromagnets, cutters, glowing zombie worms, and spiders.
 The characters' deaths are gruesome and gory to watch.
 Limbo's art style conveys an air of serenity, but players will quickly sense impending chaos as they progress through the game.
 The game's controls are easy to handle.
 The simple control system will make it easy for players to complete the game's objective.